sforsell/whats-cooking/README.md

 2. run `docker-compose build --build-arg GID=1000 --build-arg UID=1000 web`
 3. run `docker-compose up` to start the server. in another terminal run `docker-compose run web bash`, this will open up a terminal in the docker context.
 4. run `bin/rails db:migrate` to set up the database schema.
 5. run `bundle exec rake backfill_initial_data:run`.
 This will start a task that populates the db with records.
 It takes a long time to run, and will output the id of every recipe that gets created.
 You can ctrl+c out of it if you don't want to wait for it to finish and think you have enough recipes to play around with.
-It is safe to restart as it ignores duplicates.
 6. type  `exit` when you are done to close the terminal.

 ### Running locally